Createdd/Writing/2020/articles/lockdownYes.md

 - number of tasks that are completed during the day
 - many more

-From my experience I enjoy the limitation of food for example.
+From my experience, I enjoy the limitation of food for example.
 During normal times I am used to go out and eat at a restaurant at least once a day.
 May it be convenience or because I combine it with meeting people.
 Living in a big city I have hundreds of options on what to eat.
 The type of food, the quality.
 I indulge in this freedom and enjoy it a lot.
 Yet, I am happy to make this clear in times of lockdown.
 I consciously choose to eat very simple food.
 For example soup of oats.
 Not many spices.
 This is great for re-calibrating my taste and appreciating the previous freedom.

 Another example from my life is the amount of consumption and the need for doing things.
 I am quite busy.
-To a degree being busy is a task in its own.
+To a degree being busy is a task on its own.
 Now I deliberately take time to just be.
 Few minutes.
 Not accomplishing something.
 Not consuming something.
 Just being.
 This goes in the direction of meditation, but for now I don't even label it.
 I simply exist as part of the limitation.
 The limitation that shows me what has changed to the previous lifestyle and how my mind creates its own reality of what life is.
 Therefore the limitation is the freeing of myself and allows me to grow in my personality.
 I am able to see more clearly what has been to see myself in the now.

 There are many more examples.
 It is best for you to think about yourself and see where the limitation is in fact a clarification for you.